AmeenaNoor5/petcareAI/README.md

 # petcareAI
 "Just with a touch,make ur furry buddy happy"
-An AI chatbot designed to provide information and advice on pet care, covering a range of topics for all kinds of pets
+With this moto am AI chatbot is designed to provide the related information and the advice need for the Furry buddies, covering a range of topics for different kinds of pets.